 I’m a big fan of traditional media, but it’s hard to beat the convenience, versatility and speed of working digitally.
-Over the years I’ve developed a hybrid process that combines pencil drawing techniques with digital colouring skills.
+Over the years I’ve developed a hybrid process that combines pencil drawing with digital colouring skills.
 It’s great for artists who are at home with traditional tools, but looking to branch out into digital media or gain a little bit of extra control over the look of their finished pieces.

-In this workshop, I’ll be walking you through the creation of my painting The Bear Wife, showing how I build up an image, starting with a detailed drawing using my best pencils and working my way up to a monochromatic traditional-media underpainting on toned paper, before switching over to Photoshop CC for a bold digital finale.
+In this workshop, I’ll be walking you through the creation of my painting The Bear Wife, showing how I build up an image, starting with a detailed drawing using my best pencils (opens in new tab) and working my way up to a monochromatic traditional-media underpainting on toned paper, before switching over to Photoshop for a bold digital finale.

 Watch the video below to see my full process.